scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    Example: `yarn create-extension eip`

-   This command gathers all changes and creates an extension in the `create-eth/externalExtensions/${extensionName}` directory.
+   This command gathers all changes from instance and creates an extension in the `create-eth/externalExtensions/${extensionName}` directory.
 This directory is the actual extension directory, which can be published to github and used by others.

-7. **Special Files**
+6. **Special Files**

-   - Changes to `package.json` won't be copied directly, instead you should manually create/update package.json with only things necessary for the extension inside `create-eth/externalExtensions/${extensionName}` directory (the full path hint can be seen while running `yarn create-extension`)
+   - Changes to `package.json` won't be copied directly, instead you should manually create/update `package.json` with only things necessary for the extension inside `create-eth/externalExtensions/${extensionName}` directory (the full path hint can be seen while running `yarn create-extension`)
    - You might want to add content to certain files based on your extension.
-For example adding new page link in Header. `create-eth` allows injecting additional content to **certain files** with [`*.args.mjs`](TEMPLATING.md#args-files) files. `yarn create-extension` cli should log an info/warning with path.(TODO: Maybe link to list of args files)
+For example adding new page link in Header. `create-eth` allows injecting additional content to **certain files** with [`*.args.mjs`](TEMPLATING.md#args-files) files. `yarn create-extension` cli should log an info/warning with path.

 ### Phase 2: Local Testing and Publishing: